Beginning Beekeeping is NOT for Dummies!

 **Package bee and nuc suppliers are requesting that customers take a beginning beekeeping course.**

-The cost will be $120, check (email me so I know it's coming) or cash.
-When payment is received, your place will be reserved.
+The cost will be $130, Venmo, check (email me so I know it's coming) or cash.
 Please let me know which date(s) you plan to attend.
-Class size will be limited to 15, and we'll split into smaller groups for the hands-on session once the weather permits.
+Class size will be limited to 10 this year (50%), and we'll split into smaller groups for the hands-on session once the weather permits.

 Classes will be held at my house, 2430 Corey Dr, Longmont, CO 80501 To register, just email me.

-The book we'll use is The Beekeeper's Handbook by Diana Sammataro and Alphonse Avitabile 4th ed.
-Harlequin's Gardens (opens 5 March) in Boulder and To Bee or not to Bee in Littleton have it in stock.
-Make sure it's the 4th edition.
+The book we'll use is The Beekeeper's Handbook by Diana Sammataro and Alphonse Avitabile 5th ed.
+Harlequin's Gardens in Boulder and To Bee or not to Bee in Littleton have it in stock.
+I'll have some on hand if you want to buy it at the class.
 It's a great book to have in any case.